henkvancann/cardgame-btc/Docs/Home.md

 ## Who owns this tool?
 No one and everyone at the same time: Open source, public*, free, no hidden agendas...

-## Related to what?
+## About the creators and other roles
-A Cardgame engine is a white label open source engine in the back office.
-The card stack serves a certain purpose around a topic, e.g. "fight bitcoin prejudice" or "answers to bitcoin misconceptions" Dependent of topic, goal, approach, a card stack maintainer will look for experts in the field who acknowledge the content.
-These will be  respected criticasters and respected **experts** in a certain community (e.g. the bitcoin community) and/or outside.
+A card stack maintainer will look for experts in the field who acknowledge the content.
+These will be  respected criticasters and respected **experts** in the Bitcoin community and/or outside.

-A cardgame creator will integrate their contributions in the _More_-button of cards: response articles, comments and text, their fundamental thesis and instruction videos.
+A cardgame creator will integrate expert contributions in the _More_-button of cards: response articles, comments and text, their fundamental thesis and instruction videos.

 In certain cases a card maintainer wants to offer a balanced view in cards and also grant acknowledgements to **criticasters**, at the minimum for their contributions.